Noweisri/Encryption-Algorithms-GUI/README.md

 ```

 ### Display error
+> [!TIP]
-Try to show errors in all the scenarios, when the user types the Text/key in the wrong format, or when something unpredictable happened, and so on.
+>Try to show errors in all the scenarios, when the user types the Text/key in the wrong format, or when something unpredictable happened, and so on.

 ```java
 Error("Add here the text of your error") // Just call Error() function with message parameter and it will be displayed to the user